-From our reader mailbox: Is it ok to let your dog stick its head out the window of a car?
+From our reader mailbox: Is it ok to let your dog stick his head out the window of a car?
 Or is it too dangerous?

 We’re glad you asked this because it’s such an important question.
 We all see the joy that dogs get in sticking their head out the window of a moving car so it’s a natural question as to whether it’s a good idea or not.